 Avocado is one the most important magnesium rich foods and provides about 58 grams per serving, giving you at least 20% of the recommended daily intake as well.
 Additionally, magnesium is also rich in other essential nutrients such as potassium, b class of vitamins, and vitamin K, which can be useful in improving digestion, reducing inflammation and strengthening the immune system,

-Additionally, consuming food sources of magnesium is a viable option for those looking to lose weight since it has a very rich fibre content and low carbs, which can be useful in controlling the secretion of hunger hormones and helping you make better food choices throughout the day.
+Additionally, consuming potassium and magnesium rich foods is a viable option for those looking to lose weight since it has a very rich fibre content and low carbs, which can be useful in controlling the secretion of hunger hormones and helping you make better food choices throughout the day.

 Foods high in magnesium such as almonds, cashews, and pistachios can be highly beneficial for your body.
 They are generally a very good source of dietary fibre and are a natural form of monounsaturated fats that can help regulate triglycerides, maintain LDL cholesterol, and reduce the oxidative stress exerted on essential organs.
 A single 30 gram serving of cashew nuts can provide you with as much as 80 grams of magnesium.

 Additionally, these nuts are also anti-inflammatory and a great source of natural antioxidants which can be beneficial for improving the quality of blood flow and preventing cardiovascular diseases.

 Legumes are one of the most nutrient-dense and vegetarian sources of magnesium and cover a wide variety of forms such as beans, peas, and soybeans.
 Foods like cooked beans can get you up to 120 mg of magnesium in a single cup serving, which helps you meet up to 30% of the recommended daily intake.